-Just like buying a house, you’ll need to invest time, effort and money to maintain it.
+Like buying a house, you’ll need to invest time, effort, and money to maintain it.

 For example, you’ll have annual hosting & maintenance fees and possibly annual licensing fees for premium plugins and services.

-It’s likely you’ll purchase new images as you upgrade and expand your site.
+You’ll likely purchase new images as you upgrade and expand your site.

 You might add staff or hire freelancers to assist you in creating new custom web content or videos to boost your marketing efforts.

-If you’re comfortable performing these updates yourself, great.
-But sometimes routine updates break your site, so you need to know what to do if/when this happens.
-Are you prepared to deal with.
+Suppose you’re comfortable performing these updates yourself.
+Great.
+But sometimes, routine updates break your site, so you need to know what to do if/when this happens.
+Are you prepared to deal with it?

-You also need an offsite backup system so your website can quickly be restored in the event of catastrophic hardware or software failure (or user error!) crashing your site.
-Sorry to alarm you, but these things really do happen.
+You also need an offsite backup system to quickly restore your website in the event of catastrophic hardware or software failure (or user error!) crashing your site.
+Sorry to alarm you, but these things do happen.

-If you prefer not to deal with the messy, behind-the-scenes technical upkeep of your site, you can purchase a website maintenance plan for $40-$300/month depending on the services you need.
+If you prefer not to deal with your site’s messy, behind-the-scenes technical upkeep, you can purchase a website maintenance plan for $40-$300/month, depending on your needed services.

-There is a number of web developers that can help you create the best website design for your business.
-But you always keep in mind that any investment should always be worth it.
+Several web developers can help you create the best website design for your business.
+But always remember that any investment should always be worth it.

 LSI helped Rebecca’s Dream create a well designed and functional website.
 Our site reflects who we are and the great work we do.
 It’s easy to use, visually pleasing and modern.
 LSI has also assisted us with curated content for the website and social media along with newsletter design.
 They have been responsive, friendly, reliable, creative and supportive to our goals, mission and efforts as a non profit.
 I would highly recommend LSI.